Rhesus factor (Rh-factor)

 We remind you that independent interpretation of the results is unacceptable, the information provided below is for reference purposes only.

-The blood sample for the Rh-factor analysis is typically collected from a vein in the crook of the elbow.
-The procedure takes a few minutes and is performed by a medical professional.
-After the venipuncture, you may experience minor bleeding or bruising, which should resolve on its own within a few days.
+Venous blood is collected from a vein in the procedure room.
+The procedure takes a few minutes and is performed by qualified medical staff.

 Sources: